Skip to main content

 What happens after an athlete wins the Arizona Athlete of the Week?

-SBLive publishes a feature article on si.com/high-school/arizona recognising the winner, typically within hours of the Sunday midnight close.
-The recognition is then distributed across SBLive and High School on SI social media channels.
-There is no physical trophy, cash prize, or formal awards ceremony — the value is the permanent, searchable, Sports Illustrated–branded published record and the community recognition that comes with a statewide fan-vote win in one of the most competitive prep-sports markets in the Mountain West.
+SBLive publishes a feature article on si.com/high-school/arizona recognizing the winner, typically within hours of the Sunday midnight close, then distributes it across SBLive and High School on SI social media channels.
+The recognition is a permanent, searchable Sports Illustrated–branded published record.
+No physical trophy or cash prize accompanies the win.

 Last reviewed June 2026.
 Contest dates, rules and vote caps change each season — always confirm the current rules on the official contest page before you vote.